hpcaitech/ColossalAI/docs/add_your_parallel.md

-# Add Your Own Parallelism
+# Add your own parallelism

 ## Overview

-To enable researchers and engineers to extend our framework to other novel large-scale distributed training algorithm with less effort, we have decoupled the various components in the training lifecycle.
+To enable researchers and engineers to extend our framework to other novel large-scale distributed training algorithm with less effort, we have decoupled various components in the training lifecycle.
 You can implement your own parallelism by simply inheriting from the base class.

-The main components are
+The main components are:

 1. `ProcessGroupInitializer`
 2. `GradientHandler`